GenLuiz/rockers-api/README.md

 this program is a simple example of using spring and rest services

-TODO: implement Hibernate to consume rest services properly
+TODO: implement Hibernate to consume rest services properly  - DONE
+TODO: implement angular JS